TOEFL Home Edition - How to Take TOEFL at Home Successfully

 - At the end of the test, you'll need to show the proctor that all notes have been erased.

-- Desktop or laptop computer; you can't use a tablet or mobile device
+- You must use a Desktop or laptop computer; you can't use a tablet or mobile device

 - PC: Windows® operating system, versions 10, 8 or 7

 - MAC®: Mac OS X® 10.5 or higher (10.13 High Sierra is recommended).